 What Is the Google Display Network?

-The Google Display Network (GDN) is a group of more than 2 million websites, apps, and videos where Google ads can appear.
+The Google Display Network (GDN) is a group of millions of websites, apps, and videos where Google ads can appear.

-Collectively, the GDN reaches over 90% of internet users worldwide.
+Collectively, the GDN reaches a huge percentage of internet users worldwide.

 You can use a type of Google ads called display ads to serve your ads on the Google Display Network.
 And reach millions of potential customers.